musicfox/open-positions/current/software-engineer-01.md

 ## Software Engineer #1

-Musicfox is a software company radically altering how music is funded and artists create sustainable growth.
-We run at a rapid pace internally, to iterate a deliberate, well-executed external vision.
-We see ourselves as an act of structural dichotomy within the music industry, which positively expands access to financial and operational technologies to vastly more musicians and artists.
-As such, our mission, the enablement of _creative people_, is paramount to each keystroke, commit, and test we write.

-### Position overview
+Musicfox is a software company democratizing how artists and music are funded.

-As our first true _software owner_ you'll relish in your power to improve the lives of Musicfox artists.
-The firm's structure places dev at the core of Musicfox and directly enables its technical team to rapidly produce meaningful client-facing features and valuation technologies.
+As a software engineer at Musicfox you'll relish in your power to improve the lives of Musicfox artists.
+The firm's structure places dev at the core and directly enables its technical team to rapidly produce meaningful client-facing features and valuation technologies.
 Technical feature iteration is built into the firm's financial and operational strategy, similar to a modular hub + spoke microstructure architecture, offering substantial opportunity for impact.

 Flexibility and hunger are absolutely required.
 As a startup, we expect the same do-whatever-it-takes approach we take, from you.
 And that you understand and expect personal, professional, and financial growth in your career at Musicfox.

 ### Responsibilities